+- accrued and unpaid base salary;

+- accrued and unused vacation pay;

+- unreimbursed expenses;

+- any payments to which he may be entitled under any applicable employee benefit plan;

+- immediate acceleration of the vesting of all unvested equity awards then held by Mr. Berchtold (in cases of death or disability only, with the Berchtold Signing Performance Shares to vest (i) in the case of disability occurring on or prior to June 30, 2025 or death, based on the then-currently achieved target stock price if termination occurs on or prior to June 30, 2025, or (ii) in the case of disability occurring after June 30, 2025, as if the highest target stock price had been achieved); and

-- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - immediate acceleration of the vesting of all unvested equity awards then held by Mr. Berchtold (in cases of death or disability only); and - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.
+• a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid.

-If Mr. Berchtold's employment is terminated by us without "cause," or by Mr. Berchtold for "good reason," under the Berchtold 2018 Agreement he is entitled
+If Mr. Berchtold's employment is terminated by the company without "cause," or by Mr. Berchtold for "good reason," under the Berchtold 2023 Agreement he is entitled to:

-- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses: - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; and - subject to Mr. Berchtold signing a general release of claims, a cash payment egual to Mr. Berchtold's base salary multiplied by the greater of the remainder of the employment term or two years and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Berchtold.
+- accrued and unpaid base salary; - accrued and unused vacation pay; - unreimbursed expenses; - any payments to which he may be entitled under any applicable employee benefit plan; - a pro-rated performance bonus for the current year, along with any performance bonus that may have been earned for the prior year but not yet paid; and - subject to Mr. Berchtold signing a general release of claims, a cash payment equal to Mr. Berchtold's base salary multiplied by two and immediate acceleration of the vesting of all unvested equity awards then held by Mr. Berchtold (with the Berchtold Signing Performance Shares to vest (i) based on the then-currently achieved target stock price if termination occurs on or prior to June 30, 2025, or (ii) as if the highest target stock price had been achieved if termination occurs after June 30, 2025); and.

-For purposes of the Berchtold 2018 Agreement, "cause" means: (i) conduct by Mr. Berchtold constituting a material act of willful misconduct in connection with the performance of his duties, including violation of our policy on sexual harassment or misappropriation of our funds or property. (ii) continued, willful and deliberate non-performance by Mr. Berchtold of a material duty under the employment agreement, (iii) Mr. Berchtold's refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Berchtold, a plea of nolo contendere by Mr. Berchtold or other conduct by to:

-Mr. Berchtold that, as determined in the reasonable discretion of our board of directors, has resulted in, or would result in, material injury to our reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Berchtold to comply with a material term of the employment agreement or (vi) a material violation by Mr. Berchtold of our employment policies.
+For purposes of the Berchtold 2023 Agreement, "cause" means: (i) conduct by Mr. Berchtold constituting a material act of willful misconduct in connection with the performance of his duties, including violation of the company's policy on sexual harassment or misappropriation of our funds or property, (ii) continued, willful and deliberate non-performance by Mr. Berchtold of a material duty under the employment agreement, (iii) Mr. Berchtold's refusal or failure to follow lawful directives consistent with his title and position and the terms of the employment agreement, (iv) a criminal conviction of Mr. Berchtold, a plea of nolo contendere by Mr. Berchtold or other conduct by Mr. Berchtold that, as determined in the reasonable discretion of the company's board of directors, has resulted in, or would result in, material injury to the company's reputation, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, (v) a repeated failure by Mr. Berchtold to comply with a material term of the employment agreement or (vi) a material violation by Mr. Berchtold of the company's neutrino, including, without limitation, conviction of fraud, theft, embezzlement or a crime involving moral turpitude, employment policies.

-For purposes of the Berchtold 2018 Agreement, "good reason" is defined as: (i) a repeated failure by us to comply with a material term of the employment agreement, (ii) a material reduction in Mr. Berchtold's duties, responsibilities, authority or compensation or (iii) a material geographic relocation of Mr. Berchtold's principal work location outside Los Angeles.
+For purposes of the Berchtold 2023 Agreement, "good reason" is defined as: (i) a repeated failure by the company to comply with a material term of the employment agreement, (ii) a material reduction in Mr. Berchtold's duties, responsibilities, authority or compensation or (iii) a material geographic relocation of Mr. Berchtold's principal work location outside Los Angeles.

-The Berchtold 2018 Agreement also contains non-disclosure, non-solicitation, non-disparagement and indemnification provisions.
+The Berchtold 2023 Agreement also contains non-disclosure, non-solicitation, non-disparagement and indemnification provisions.